amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Try reordering the instructions in your Dockerfile to copy the monolith code over after the requirements are installed.
 The thinking here is that monolith.py will see more changes than the dependencies noted in requirements.txt, so why rebuild requirements every time when we can just have it be another cached layer.
 </details>

-Edit your Dockerfile with what you think will improve build times and compare it with the hint below.

 ##### Final Dockerfile
 <details>